The-Viper-One/PsMapExec/README.md

 ## Dependencies
 Since version 0.6.0 PsMapExec now no longer has any external script dependencies apart from the Amnesiac module which will be resolved in a future update.
-PsMapExec can now, otherwise be run in restricted envrionments such as exam labs or CTF machines.
+PsMapExec can now, otherwise be run in restricted environments such as exam labs or CTF machines.

 # Disclaimer